 The Bank generally establishes lines of credit for each borrower according to the results of its risk analysis and potential business prospects; however, the Bank is not required to lend under these lines of credit.
-Once a line of credit has been established, credit generally is extended after receipt of a request from the borrower for financing, usually related to foreign trade, which accounted for 56% of such credit as of December 31, 2010.
+Once a line of credit has been established, credit generally is extended after receipt of a request from the borrower for financing, usually related to foreign trade, which accounted for 54% of such credit as of December 31, 2011.
 Loan pricing is determined in accordance with prevailing market conditions and the borrower's creditworthiness.

 For existing borrowers, the Bank's Management has authority to approve credit lines up to the legal lending limit prescribed by Panamanian law (see "Regulation-Panamanian Law"), provided that the credit lines comply fully with the country credit limits and conditions for the borrower's country of domicile set by the Board.
 Approved borrower lending limits are reported to the CPER quarterly.
 Panamanian Law prescribes certain concentration limits, which are applicable and strictly adhered to by the Bank, including a thirty percent limit as a percentage of capital and reserves for any one borrower and borrower group, in the case of financial institutions, and a twenty-five percent limit as a percentage of capital and reserves for any one borrower and borrower group, in the case of corporate, sovereign and middle-market companies.
-As of December 31, 2010, the legal lending limit prescribed by Panamanian law for corporations and sovereign borrowers amounted to approximately \$174 million, and for financial institutions and financial groups amounted to approximately \$209 million.
+As of December 31, 2011, the legal lending limit prescribed by Panamanian law for corporations and sovereign borrowers amounted to \$190 million, and for financial institutions and financial groups amounted to \$228 million.
+Non-compliance with the legal lending limit prescribed by Panamanian Law, could result in the assessment of administrative sanctions by the Superintendency for such violations, taking into consideration the magnitude of the offense and any prior occurrences, and the magnitude of damages and prejudice caused to third parties.
 On a quarterly basis, the CPER reviews the impaired portfolio, if any, along with certain non-impaired credits.
-As of December 31, 2010, the Bank was in full compliance with all regulatory limits.
+As of December 31, 2011, the Bank was in full compliance with all regulatory limits.
 See Item 4, "Information on the Company/Business Overview/Regulation/Panamanian Law."